directus/directus/docs/reference/sdk.md

 TODO: resolve what to do with refreshing.
 ### Refresh

-Note: if you have autoRefresh enabled, you most likely won't need to use this manually.
+Note: If you have `autoRefresh` enabled, you most likely won't need to use this manually.

 ```js
 directus.auth.refresh();